mattonfoot/battle-cards/test/Specs.md

 Then they will be able to identify which player is the winner of the trick

 Given a leading player has been given all the category values
-	And more than one category values are equally best
+	And more than one category value are equally best
 When they compare the category values against each other
 Then they will be able to identify that the trick is a draw